GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 $$R_j = a_j [\nabla\sum_k z_k(a) \dot s_k]_{j},$$

-Thus, we start propagating the relevance of the last layer as following:
+Thus, we start propagating the relevance of the last layer as follows:

 {% highlight python %}
     # LRP_individual function continuation...
     # Propagation procedure from the top-layer towards the lower layers
     for layer in range(0, L)[::-1]:

         if isinstance(layers[layer], torch.nn.Conv2d) or isinstance(layers[layer], torch.nn.Conv3d) \